machines-reading-maps/Tutorials-Newsletters/LinkedPasts_Workshop/welcome.md

 - [Vocabularies](https://github.com/machines-reading-maps/Tutorials-Newsletters/wiki/Annotation-preferences)
 - [Editing automatic annotations](https://github.com/machines-reading-maps/Tutorials-Newsletters/wiki/Editing-automatic-annotations)

-Images to annotate collaboratively
+## Links to images in Recogito (to annotate collaboratively, manually)##

+- Map of Dublin (image upload)
+- Map of Dublin (image upload)
+- Map of London (IIIF upload)
+- Map of Edinburgh (IIIF upload)
+- Map of Belfast (image upload)

+## Links to images in Recogito that have been pre-processed with mapKurator (to annotate collaboratively, manually)##
-- IIIF link London for manual annotation
+- Map of London
-- IIIF link Scottish place for automatic annotation
-- WMTS link for place in UK

-- Image link Ireland
-- Image link Ireland
-- Image link Ireland
-- Image link Ireland
-- Image link Ireland
+- Map of Belfast
+- Map of Dublin
+- Map of Yorkshire

-Images to download and upload on your personal workspace
+## Links to images to download and import in Recogito ##
+- Map of Dublin (image upload)
+- Map of London (IIIF upload)
+- Map of Edinburgh (IIIF upload)
+- Map of Yorkshire

+## Links to smaller images, if you want to test mapKurator yourself ##